minerllabs/public-site/about/index.md

 Minecraft is a rich environment to do RL on: it is an open-world environment, has sparse rewards, and has many innate task hierarchies and subgoals.
-People can have many different goals within the game: perhaps you want to [defeat the Ender Dragon while others stop you](https://www.youtube.com/watch?v=tylNqtyj0gs), or [build a giant floating island chained to the ground](https://www.youtube.com/watch?v=elewb1b7Rqo), or [produce more stuff than you will ever need](https://www.youtube.com/watch?v=v6gIYk6sRqw).
+People can have many different goals within the game: perhaps you want to [defeat the Ender Dragon while others try to stop you](https://www.youtube.com/watch?v=tylNqtyj0gs), or [build a giant floating island chained to the ground](https://www.youtube.com/watch?v=elewb1b7Rqo), or [produce more stuff than you will ever need](https://www.youtube.com/watch?v=v6gIYk6sRqw).
 In addition, Minecraft has more than 90 million monthly active users, making it a good environment on which to collect a large-scale dataset.